Two Steps to Knowing God’s Will

 Talk It Over

-What are the big decisions you’ve made about your life recently?
+What big decisions have you made about your life recently?
 How did you know it was God’s will?
 How did prayer affect your decision?

-Why do you think God wants you to pray expectantly?
+Why does God want you to pray expectantly?